 How do I switch sessions?

-To transfer or switch sessions, please call the gym or email our Camp Directors.
+To transfer or switch sessions, please call the gym or email our Camp Director.
 If the session you are interested in switching to is already full, we cannot guarantee a space, but we will put you on the waitlist until a space opens up.

 What happens if I need to cancel my campers registration?